Ragge-dev/zio-comparison/hello-service/README.md

 }
 ```
 `FileStorage` has a method to fetch a single user, and `UserService` has a method to
 fetch multiple users.
-Quite straight forward.
 In `Main.scala` we fetch the users and print them:
 ```scala
 object Main extends App {
   private val userService = UserServiceImpl()